Burgestrand/weak_observable/README.md

 also be garbage collected.
 Because of this property Hubs can be extremely useful interfacing with asynchronous C libraries and their callbacks.

+## Supported platforms

+- CRuby 1.9.2, 1.9.3
+- JRuby 1.9-mode
+- Rubinius 1.9-mode

+I will not be supporting Ruby 1.8.

 ## Contributing

 Please fork the repository and clone it.
 To get started with development you’ll